Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Introduction

 \section{Introduction}

 Quantum correlations and collective phenomena in many-body systems can serve as a resource for sensing applications \cite{Degen2017,Braun2018}.
 Examples include protocols to detect small displacements or weak electromagnetic fields in systems of trapped ions \cite{Gilmore2021}, or Rydberg atoms \cite{Facon2016,Jing2020}.
-In these settings, the number of particles, $N$, represents a resource for increasing the precision of sensors and quantum effects can lead to enhanced scalings of the sensitivity with it.
-The variance of the estimate of a quantity of interest can indeed pass from decreasing with the scaling $N^{-1}$, the so-called standard quantum limit, to $N^{-2}$, the so-called Heisenberg limit, in the presence of quantum correlations \cite{Degen2017,Braun2018}.
-The Heisenberg scaling with the number of particles has been observed, for instance, in protocols exploiting so-called N00N entangled states to estimate small phases \cite{Giovannetti2004}.
-However, the practical implementation of these quantum enhanced protocols is typically challenging due to both the susceptibility of quantum systems to decoherence effects, suppressing quantum correlations, and to the difficulty of preparing N00N states for large systems \cite{Degen2017}.
-Another route to achieve quantum-enhanced sensing is through the use of spin squeezed states, which allow one to, e.g., surpass the standard quantum limit in the estimation of phases \cite{Wineland1992,Kitagawa1993,Ma2011}.
-Large clouds of atoms can be prepared in spin squeezed states by trapping them in high-finesse optical cavities.
-Here the coupling between the atoms and the cavity modes can be leveraged to generate spin squeezing \cite{Ma2011,Barberena2024}, for instance by engineering collective Hamiltonian interactions or by implementing feedback protocols based on the detection of the cavity output \cite{Leroux2010,Hosten2016,Cox2016,Braverman2019}.
-This last example shows that dissipative and noisy effects can actually play an active role in the design of sensing protocols.
+In such settings, the number of particles $N$ acts as a metrological resource: quantum correlations can improve the scaling of the estimation variance from the standard quantum limit $N^{-1}$ to the Heisenberg limit $N^{-2}$.
+This enhancement has been observed, for instance, in protocols exploiting so-called N00N states for phase estimation \cite{Giovannetti2004}, although their experimental preparation and robustness against decoherence remain challenging \cite{Degen2017}.
+Spin‑squeezed states offer another route to surpass the standard quantum limit \cite{Wineland1992,Kitagawa1993,Ma2011}, and can be generated in large atomic ensembles coupled to optical cavities through cavity-mediated interactions or measurement‑based feedback protocols \cite{Ma2011,Barberena2024,Leroux2010,Hosten2016,Cox2016,Braverman2019}.
+These examples illustrate that dissipative and noisy effects can actually play an active role in the design of sensing protocols.